rawilk/laravel-settings/docs/advanced-usage/custom-generators.md

 ## Introduction

 Settings ships with a few key generators and value serializers out-of-the-box, however you may wish to implement your own.
-You can easily do so by following the steps listed below for each type.
+You can do so by following the steps listed below for each type.

 ## KeyGenerator

 A key generator is responsible for generating a key suitable for storage on the `key` column of a setting.
-By default, the package uses the `Md5KeyGenerator` class, which generates an md5 hash of a given key/context combination.
-This key generator is only default, however, to prevent a breaking change from upgrading from v2 of this package.
-We recommend using the `ReadableKeyGenerator` class instead, which will generate a key that is both readable for the key, and allows for searching for the key by context possible.
+By default, the package uses the `ReadableKeyGenerator` class, which will generate a key that is both readable for the key, and allows for searching the key by context.

-> {note} The `ReadableKeyGenerator` key generator (or a custom one) is required for using the `all` and `flush` methods on the `Settings` facade, as well as flushing
-> a model's settings when it is deleted.
+> {note} The `ReadableKeyGenerator` key generator (or a custom one) is required for using the `all` and `flush` methods on the `Settings` facade, as well as flushing a model's settings when it is deleted.

-If you'd like to use your own KeyGenerator, you may do so by implementing the `Rawilk\Settings\Contracts\KeyGenerator` interface.
-Here is what the interface looks like:
+If you'd like to use your own KeyGenerator, you may do so by implementing the `KeyGenerator` interface.

 Here's what a custom key generator might look like: